 Oakleaf hydrangea (hydrangea quercifolia)

 Oakleaf hydrangeas produce a white flower that is either a single bloom (one layer of petals) or double bloom (two layers of petals).
 They are able to withstand dryer climates, so if you’re in a warm area these hydrangeas may be a good fit for you.

 Panicle hydrangea (hydrangea paniculata)

 Panicle hydrangeas have white blooms that change to pink or red in the fall.
-They can adapt to full sun and are at their prime in Autumn.
+They can adapt to full sun and are at their prime in autumn.
 This variety is easy-to-grow and will stand out in your garden all summer — it might even attract butterflies!